input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 **CTI Identifier Assignment**: During the disclosure process, the CTI Watchdogs assign a unique CTI identifier to the vulnerability or weakness.
 This identifier follows the CTI Identifier format (CTI-YYYY-AAA-TT-N) and serves as a standardized reference for the disclosed issue within the Cardano Threat Intelligence repository.

-**CTI Template Format Disclosure**: The CTI Watchdogs disclose the vulnerability or weakness using the CTI template format, including the CTI identifier, in their public disclosure statement.
+**CTI Template Format Disclosure**: The CTI Watchdogs disclose the vulnerability or weakness using the CTI template format, including the CTI identifier, in the CTI repository.
 This format ensures consistency and facilitates easy identification and reference for security researchers, developers, and blockchain experts seeking to understand and address the disclosed issue.

 **Follow-up and Updates**: The CTI Watchdogs continue to monitor the situation, ensuring that the mitigation measures are effective, and actively engage with the Cardano community to address any concerns or questions related to the disclosed vulnerability or weakness.
 They provide updates and guidance as necessary to assist users and stakeholders in securing their Cardano deployments.